TrustPoint-Project/trustpoint/docs/source/quickstart_operate.rst

 .. note::

       trustpoint offers different onboarding mechanisms.
-For more information see :ref:`onboarding_link`. `Trustpoint-Client <https://trustpoint-client.readthedocs.io>`_ is the easiest and preferred way of consuming Trustpoint.
+For more information see :ref:`Onboarding Mechanisms`. `Trustpoint-Client <https://trustpoint-client.readthedocs.io>`_ is the easiest and preferred way of consuming Trustpoint.

 .. admonition:: 🥳 CONGRATULATIONS!
    :class: tip